JosephTLyons/Track-Notes-1/README.md

 ### Global Issues:
 * Images are always on top.
 This is a "hack" because the main plugin window always tries to gain focus and cover up the image window (in most DAWs).
 To combat that, I've forced the new window to always be on top.
 * Some images load and display larger than they really are.
+* Insert Timestamp does not work in some AU DAWs, output may be all zeros or garbage values (GarageBand, Logic).
+* Images are locked in the upper left-hand corner for some users in Studio One 3.5

 ### VST in Reaper:
 * Spacebar focus is being stolen - User needs to engage FX menu setting "Send all keyboard input to plug - in"

 ### AU in Garageband:
-* Insert Timestamp does not work (DAW doesn't provide this info to developers?)
 * Some text editor key commands aren't picked up, such as command+a for selecting all text

 ## Future features to consider (after v1.0.0 release):